-As I noted in an earlier post you’re not going to find a lot of recipes here.
+As I noted years ago when I started The Dark Side of the Fridge, you’re not going to find a lot of recipes here.
 That’s mostly because I seldom use them.
 It may seem a little odd for a cooking blog not to feature recipes.
 And I can understand where someone starting out as a cook might find that a little intimidating.
-After all, following recipes is largely how we learned to cook.
-I even had a cookbook for young people that insisted a good cook always read the recipe through completely then followed the steps exactly.
+After all, following recipes is largely how we learn to cook.
+When I was a kid, I had a cookbook for young people that insisted a good cook always read the recipe through completely then followed the steps exactly.

 So eventually, I got out of the habit of relying on recipes to make dinner and discovered something.
 Dinner happened a lot faster and with a lot less hassle.
 You’d think the opposite would be true because when you’re making it up on the fly, you have to think about what you’re going to do next.
 I find, however, recipes slow me way down because I have to stop and check to make sure I’m doing the next step right.

 Relying on recipes also got to be a problem when one of the ingredients wasn’t there.
 Maybe it hadn’t been added to the shopping list.
 Maybe someone ate the cheese I was saving for a casserole.
-Maybe the meat didn’t get defrosted again.
-So more time was wasted trying to find a recipe that used what I had or in running to a crowded supermarket to pick up those one or two items.
+More likely, the meat didn’t get defrosted again.
+So I wasted even more time trying to find a recipe that used what I had or in running to a crowded supermarket to pick up those one or two items.

 Because that’s why I cook.
-It’s not a hobby for me.
-It’s about providing good food and a relaxing atmosphere for the two of us.
+Cooking is not a hobby for me.
+Cooking is about providing good food and a relaxing atmosphere for the two of us.
 It’s about food that tastes good and is good for us.
 It’s how we eat.
-Hopefully, this will offer some ideas and good thoughts for you, as well.
+Hopefully, this blog will offer some ideas and good thoughts for you, as well.